Comprehensive study of solar type II radio bursts and the properties of the associated shock waves: Observation and Data Analysis

-Combined EUV and white-light data enable a 3D reconstruction of the shock from near-simultaneous images from STEREO-A/EUVI and SDO/AIA, using a spherical model to achieve an optimal fit.
-EUV images from GOES/SUVI were also utilised, owing to the imager's larger field of view compared to AIA.
+Combined EUV and white-light data enable a 3D reconstruction of the shock with near-simultaneous images from STEREO-A/EUVI and SDO/AIA, using a spherical model to achieve an optimal fit.
+EUV images from GOES/SUVI were also utilised, owing to the imager's larger field-of-view compared to AIA.
 This procedure was performed using PyThea \citep{kouloumvakos_pythea_2022}, an open-source software package for shock-wave reconstruction.
-The fitting was done at five different time steps between 14:26~UT and 14:36~UT, during which the shock wave was observed by both EUV instruments and white-light coronagraphs, SOHO/LASCO \citep{brueckner_large_1995} and STEREO-A/COR1 \citep{howard_sun_2008}.
+The fitting was done at five different time steps between 14:26~UT and 14:36~UT, during which the shock wave was observed by both EUV instruments and white-light coronagraphs, SOHO/LASCO \citep{brueckner_large_1995} and STEREO-A inner-coronagraph (COR1) \citep{howard_sun_2008}.
 The angular separation between SDO and STEREO was $\sim 15 ^\circ$.
 The fitting was initially done using coronagraph images, where the CME shock is more defined, providing us with constraints on the geometry.
 The fitted CME model is propagated backwards in time and refined to match earlier observations from the viewpoints of SDO/AIA and STEREO-A/EUVI, ensuring an optimal fit across multiple coronal heights.
 This approach captures the early evolution of the CME shock while preserving consistency with its later appearance in coronagraph fields of view.
-The fitting parameters consist of Heliographic longitude and latitude in the Stonyhurst heliographic coordinate system, heliocentric distance of the spheroid centre $r_c$, radial and orthogonal axes of the spheroid, apex height, self-similar constant $\kappa$ which is the ratio of one of the semi-axes to the height of the apex from the solar surface, and $\epsilon$, which is the eccentricity of the spheroid.
+The fitting parameters consist of Heliographic longitude and latitude in the Stonyhurst heliographic coordinate system, heliocentric distance of the spheroid centre $r_c$, radial and orthogonal axes of the spheroid, apex height, self-similar constant $\kappa$, which is the ratio of one of the semi-axes to the height of the apex from the solar surface, and $\epsilon$, which is the eccentricity of the spheroid.
 Table \ref{fitting_params} contains these parameters at different times for all the events where the CME fitting was possible.
-From the time evolution of the fitted parameters, for this event we estimate a shock apex speed of $\sim 689$~km~s$^{-1}$ and a lateral expansion speed of $\sim 462$~km~s$^{-1}$ at the time of the type II emission.
+Linear fits to the shock height–time and orthogonal distance–time profiles were used to estimate the apex and lateral shock speeds, considering only the interval when the shock propagated through the lower corona.
+From the time evolution of the fitted parameters, for this event we estimate a shock apex speed of $\sim 684$~km~s$^{-1}$ and a lateral expansion speed of $\sim 458$~km~s$^{-1}$ at the time of the type II emission.
 Similar fittings were performed for the remaining events where the CME and shock outlines were visible in EUV or white-light images.
 Out of the eight CME events, only one event could not be fitted (February 08, 2024).